RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 ### Question # 48 - 	Selah is preparing a container to deploy her application to a cloud service provider’s containerization service.
 Which of the following components will not be included in the container?
 A.	The host kernel for the operating system.
-B.	The libraries needed by the application.
+**B.	The libraries needed by the application.
 C.	The configuration files for the application.
-D.	The binaries belonging to the application.
+D.	The binaries belonging to the application**.

 Answer: A

 ### Question # 49 - Olivia is preparing to generate API keys and knows that they need to have certain characteristics to be secure.
 Which of the following best describes an API key that will be considered secure?
-A.	Unique, random, and non-g uessable.
+A.	Unique, random, and non-guessable.
 B.	Unique, sequential, and traceable.
 C.	Repeatable, sequential, and traceable.
 D.	Repeatable, logged, and traceable.

 Answer: A

-### [important] Question # 50 - 	Ian is using a [CASB] to [control usage of cloud services].
+### Question # 50 - 	Ian is using a [CASB] to [control usage of cloud services].
 He wants to ensure that users in his organization [only use cloud services that are approved for their role].
 What two elements should he define in his rules to most effectively accomplish this?
 A.	Identity and activity.
 B.	Activity and data.
 C.	Identity and service.